qwertie/home/misc/Atlas-Shrugged-summary.md

 > "A great many investors — the old-fashioned sort — dropped me after the San Sebastian Mines.
 It scared them away.
 But the modern ones had more faith in me and acted as they always do — on faith."

 > "You've done me a great favor — you and your boys in Washington and the boys in Santiago.
 Only I wonder why none of you took the trouble to inform me about it.
 Those directives that somebody issued here a few months ago are choking off the entire copper industry of this country. [...]
-And where in the world is there any copper left— unless it's d'Anconia copper?
+And where in the world is there any copper left — unless it's d'Anconia copper?
 So you see that I have good reason to be grateful."

-> "I assure you I had nothing to do with it, " Taggart said hastily, "and besides, the vital economic policies of this country are not determined by any considerations such as you're intimating or — "
+> "I assure you I had nothing to do with it," Taggart said hastily, "and besides, the vital economic policies of this country are not determined by any considerations such as you're intimating or — "

 > "I know how they're determined, James.
 I know that the deal started with the boys in Santiago [...].
 Our boys in Santiago call it taxes.
 They've been getting their cut on every ton of d'Anconia copper sold.
 So they have a vested interest to see me sell as many tons as possible.
 But with the world turning into People's States, this is the only country left where men are not yet reduced to digging for roots in forests for their sustenance — so this is the only market left on earth.
 The boys in Santiago wanted to corner this market.
 I don't know what they offered to the boys in Washington, or who traded what and to whom — but I know that you came in on it somewhere, because you do hold a sizable chunk of d'Anconia Copper stock."